openlibraryenvironment/gokb-info/docs/documentation/kbart-editing.md

 Save the KBART file via _File_ > _Save as_.
 Please select the following settings here:

   * _File name:_ Specify the file name with the suffix ".txt" or ".tsv".
-The GOKb accepts both extension.
+The GOKB accepts both extension.
   * _File type:_ CSV (*.csv)
   * _Automatic file name extension:_ Remove the check mark from this option
   * _Edit filter settings:_ Select this option